Daniel-McGuire-Corporation/Simple-BrowserCS/README.md

 Android version is in HEAVY development

-Linux Support is in active development
+Linux (Debian) Support is in active development

-OSX Support is going into development soon
+macOS (Catalina & later) Support is going into development soon

 iOS Support is on its way (late 2024 to early 2025)